Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Method

 \subsection{Dataset}

 Speech data from age-matched controls and patients with stroke were derived from participants undergoing speech and cognitive testing as part of the the IC3 study \cite{Gruia_2023}.
 Specifically the data was obtained from the Naming task, modified from the 30-item Boston Naming Task \cite{Roth_2011}, where participants were instructed to name a depicted black and white line drawing picture with a single word.
 The speech recordings from this task, amongst other speech production tasks, have contributed to a larger speech database SONIVA (Speech Recognition Validation in Aphasia) \cite{Sanguedolce_2025}.
-The data used in this study will be referred to as SONIVA-Naming henceforth.
+The data used in this study will henceforth be referred to as SONIVA-Naming.
 The accuracy of the Naming task performance was evaluated across each trial using four accuracy metrics: semantic content (Semantic), fluency of articulation (Dysfluency), presence of self-corrections in the response (Self-correction) and phonological correctness (Phonology).
 Each trial was scored by trained raters on a 3-point scale: 0, 1, or 2, where 2 corresponds to the highest accuracy.
-The verbatim transcriptions of the audio files ranged from single word to sentences depending on the participants responses.
+The verbatim transcriptions of the audio files ranged from single word to sentences, depending on the participants responses.
 The inter-rater reliability against a qualified speech therapist was high (Mean Intraclass Correlation Coefficient = 0.83\(\pm\) 0.0046), and all ambiguous cases were resolved by consulting a speech therapist.
-In total, the SONIVA-Naming healthy dataset comprised 3960 Naming task trials from 132 healthy participants, while the SONIVA-Naming patient dataset consisted of 2609 trials from 87 patients (see Table \ref{table1}).
-There was no group difference for age (Mann-Whitney U statistic: $5542.50, p = 0.88$).
+In total, the SONIVA-Naming healthy dataset comprised 3960 Naming task trials from 132 healthy participants, while the SONIVA-Naming patient dataset consisted of 2609 trials from 87 patients.
+Demographic characteristics of the sample are described in Appendix A. There was no group difference for age (Mann-Whitney U statistic: $5542.50, p = 0.88$).
 Patients had lower education ($\chi^{2}$=26.19, $p<0.001$) and a higher proportion of non-native English speakers ($\chi^{2}$=4.02, $p=0.04$).
-A noise-free, single word, baseline synthetic dataset was additionally generated using the Google Text-to-Speech library for Python \cite{gTTS}.
+A noise-free, single-word, baseline synthetic dataset was additionally generated using the Google Text-to-Speech library for Python \cite{gTTS}.
 Seven English accents were used to generate a total of 210 synthetic audio files across the 30 stimuli words available in the Naming task.